Tests and treatments

 Process

-Transanal endoscopic microsurgery or TEM is a procedure where a rigid access tube is inserted into the rectum through the anus under general anaesthetic.
+Transanal endoscopic microsurgery or TEM is an operation where you are placedunder general anaesthesia.
+The surgeon inserts a rigid working channel into the rectum through the anus.
 Through this tube, the rectum is inflated using carbon dioxide.
-Using the clear view provided by a 3D camera that has been inserted through the tube, the suspicious lesion can be completely removed using fine, long-handled instruments.
+With the assistance of a 3D camera inserted through the access tube, a wide excision of the suspected lesion can be performed using fine elongated instruments.

 Possible complications